 In April 2006, BioTime entered into a Revolving Line of Credit Agreement (the "Credit Agreement") with Alfred D. Kingsley, Cyndel & Co., Inc., and George Karfunkel, investors in BioTime, under which BioTime may borrow up to \$500,000 for working capital purposes at an interest rate of 10% per annum.
-The maturity date of the Credit Agreement is the earlier of (i) October 31, 2007 or (ii) such date on which the borrower shall have received an aggregate of \$600,000 through (A) the sale of capital stock, (B) the collection of licensing fees, signing fees, milestone fees, or similar fees in excess of \$1,000,000 under any present or future agreement pursuant to which the borrower grants one or more licenses to use the borrower's patents or technology, (C) funds borrowed from other lenders, or (D) any combination of sources under clauses (A) through (C).
+The maturity date of the Credit Agreement was the earlier of (i) October 31, 2007 or (ii) such date on which the borrower shall have received an aggregate of \$600,000 through (A) the sale of capital stock, (B) the collection of licensing fees, signing fees, milestone fees, or similar fees in excess of \$1,000,000 under any present or future agreement pursuant to which the borrower grants one or more licenses to use the borrower's patents or technology, (C) funds borrowed from other lenders, or (D) any combination of sources under clauses (A) through (C).
 Under the Credit Agreement, BioTime will prepay, and the credit line will be reduced by, any funds received prior to the maturity date from those sources discussed above.
 In consideration for making the line of credit available, BioTime issued to the investors a total of 99,999 common shares.
+The market value of BioTime common shares was \$0.38 per common share on April 12, 2006, valuing the shares at \$38,000.
 The line of credit is collateralized by a security interest in BioTime's right to receive royalty and other payments under the license agreement with Hospira.
-The market value of BioTime common shares was \$0.38 per common share on April 12, 2006, valuing the shares at \$38,000.
-During the six months ended June 30, 2007, BioTime drew \$300,000 under this line of credit.
+During the nine months ended September 30, 2007, BioTime drew \$300,000 under this line.

-BioTime also has an available line of credit from American Express, which allows for borrowings up to \$43,600; no funds have yet been drawn from this line of credit.
-Should any such money be drawn, interest will be payable on borrowings at a total rate equal to the prime rate plus 3.99% per annum; however, regardless of the prime rate, the interest rate payable will at no time be less than 9.49% per annum.
+BioTime also has an available line of credit from American Express, which allows for borrowings up to \$43,600.
+During the nine months ended September 30, 2007, BioTime drew \$40,000 under this line, interest will be payable on borrowings at a total rate equal to the prime rate plus 3.99%; however, regardless of the prime rate, the interest rate payable will at no time be less than 9.49%.
 The line of credit will not expire unless terminated by one of the parties.

-BioTime also secured a line of credit from Advanta in November 2006, which allows for borrowings up to \$30,000; no funds have yet been drawn from this line of credit.
-Should any such money be drawn, interest will be payable on borrowings at a Variable Rate Index, which will at no time be less than 8.25% per annum.
+BioTime also secured a line of credit from Advanta in November 2006, which allows for borrowings up to \$30,000; the entire amount was drawn from this line of credit in October 2007.
+Interest will be payable on borrowings at a Variable Rate Index, which will at no time be less than 8.25% per annum.